 Most Americans under the age of 65 get their health insurance from an employer.
 But the downside to having health insurance linked to employment is that losing your job will also mean losing your health insurance, adding stress to an already stressful situation.

-The good news is that you’ve got options — probably several, depending on the circumstances.
-Let’s take a look at what you need to know about health insurance if you’ve lost your job and are facing the loss of your employer-sponsored health coverage.
+The good news is that you’ve got coverage options if you’ve lost your job and are facing the loss of your employer-sponsored health coverage.

-Can I enroll in self-purchased insurance as soon as I’ve lost my job?
+Can I enroll in ACA marketplace insurance as soon as I’ve lost my job?